-> Now just smooth it out and make it look pretty!
-You can use your finger if you want or use this handy dandy tool that I found at Home Depot.
-It also came with a tool for scraping out old caulk and I think it was about $5 for the pair.
+Now just smooth it out and make it look pretty!
+You can use your finger if you want or use this handy dandy caulk finisher.
+It also comes with a tool for scraping out old caulk.
 It makes things SO much easier!

-> While I'm on this picture I have to note that it is extremely difficult to take a picture with your left hand.
+While I'm on this picture I have to note that it is extremely difficult to take a picture with your left hand.
 Trying to get this shot took several tries and was pretty comical.

 Anywho...once I get the caulk looking all pretty and let it dry for a couple of hours, I like to paint over it to make the lines look nice and clean.
 It's crazy what a difference a $2 gun and a couple of tubes of $2 caulk can make!
 Check out the before and after again: